 8. At a rate of once every 2 minutes, a new case of breast cancer is diagnosed in the US.

 This statistic further indicates that 1 out of every 8 women in the US will likely have breast cancer in their lifetime.
+Based on 2017 data, that’s 252,710 new cases of invasive BC, and 63,410 new cases of breast carcinoma in situ.
 According to these same breast cancer facts, this type of cancer is responsible for 30% of all new cancer diagnoses.

 9. There are 6 million breast cancer survivors.